frontenddogma/web-development-glossary/manuscript/a.md

 ARIA
 : → Accessible Rich Internet Applications

-@@

 Array
-: A data structure or list-like object of unspecified length whose elements are identified by at least one array index or key.
+: A data structure consisting of a collection of elements (values or variables), each identified by at least one array index or key.
+An array is stored such that the position of each element can be computed from its index tuple.
+The simplest type of data structure is a linear array, also called one-dimensional array.&nbsp;[†](#w-array)

 ASCII
 : → American Standard Code for Information Interchange